robstarbuck/content.robstarbuck.uk/count-to-1023-on-two-hands/index.md

 {{< iframe "https://robstarbuck.github.io/finbin/?lockValue=true&maxBinaryValue=17" "The Knarly Number" >}}

-To get our `Result` in the following examples we use our operator "&" against each fingers corresponding `Value`.
+To get our `Result` in the following examples we use our operator "&" against each finger's corresponding `Value`.
 In decimal this would look like:

 - `1 & 17`
 - `2 & 17`